 House Guest Medical Coverage

-If one of your friends gets injured while visiting, and you are not at fault, guest medical coverage may pay for your friend’s medical expenses.
+If a guest is injured in your unit and you’re not at fault, guest medical coverage may pay for reasonable medical expenses, subject to policy limits (NAIC).

 Building Property Protection